10XGenomics/vartrix/README.md

 If you need to compile from source, [install Rust](https://www.rust-lang.org/en-US/install.html), then type `cargo build --release` from within the directory containing the VarTrix source code.
 The executable will appear at `target/release/vartrix`.
 As usual it's important to use a release build to get good performance.

+## Testing
+If you have compiled VarTrix from source, you can run the tiny test dataset by typing the command `cargo test --release` from wthin the directory containing the VarTrix source code.

+The test data files in the `test/` folder also provide a simple example of the inputs and outputs for VarTrix.

 ## Inputs
 VarTrix requires a pre-called variant set in VCF format, an associated set of alignments in BAM or CRAM format, and a genome FASTA file.
 All sequence names must match between the files.
 VarTrix also requires a cell barcodes file produced by Cell Ranger, for single cell gene expression data, or Cell Ranger DNA, for single cell DNA data.